bigeasy/strata/diary.md

 Currently when we split or merge we lock a branch page exclusively and block out a sub-tree.
 In that subtree we rewrite pages, performing a lot of file I/O. This is slow and it blocks progress of read/write descents.
 It is not necessary.
-The only thing that needs to be comitted to file is the change in the balance of the tree.
+The only thing that needs to be committed to file is the change in the balance of the tree.

 Here's a mode of operation.
 Using shared locks, create an annotation it the leaf